GeotrekCE/Geotrek-admin/docs/import.rst

 Import from a file
 ------------------

-You can also use some of Geotrek commands to import data from a file.
+You can also use some of Geotrek commands to import data from a file which format is handled by https://docs.djangoproject.com/en/4.0/ref/contrib/gis/gdal/(Django GDAL API) (e.g.: Shapefile, GeoJSON, etc.)

 Possible data are e.g.: POI, infrastructures, signages, cities, districts, restricted areas.